 The Eurasian community in Singapore may be small but it has a rich and proud heritage.
-This strong sense of community and history is captured in the galleries of in the soon-to-be-opened Eurasian Heritage Gallery at the Eurasian Community House.
+This strong sense of community and history is captured in the galleries of the Eurasian Heritage Gallery at the Eurasian Community House.

 This first gallery introduces the origins of Eurasians.